 Many companies want to hide their failures.
 At BKT, we have learned through years of experience that failure can be the catalyst for growth and improvement, and we have grown to befriend failure as a teacher for lessons we otherwise could not have learned.

-Groundbreaking technologies are most often born out of painful processes and experiences.
-The successes from our past failures have taught us to anticipate problems in projects, to stay nimble and adaptive to change, and to refine our strategies with the awareness that most innovation is a result of growth through failure.
+Groundbreaking technologies are usually developed through painful processes and experiences.
+The successes from our past failures have taught us to anticipate problems in projects, to adapt to change, and to refine our strategies with the awareness that innovation is a result of growth through failure.

 Biogas Plant MTI, The Netherlands